 When I spoke with Greg ten months later, his faith was strong, but his profound sense of loss remained.
 Pain is always local.
 It has a face and a name.
 And sometimes, for now, it doesn’t go away.

 Greg told me, “What I wish is that I could have learned and grown and drawn close to the Lord just like I have, but that Christopher was still here.”
 Greg captured it perfectly—I too wish I could have all the good God has brought me, and will bring me, through adversity, but without all that pain and loss.
 But it doesn’t work that way, does it?

-Click here to watch the full-length version of the service.
+Click here to watch the full-length service.

 Randy Alcorn (@randyalcorn) is the author of over sixty books and the founder and director of Eternal Perspective Ministries.